 The overarching mission of C2BL is to develop integrated models of structural heart diseases (SHDs) that combine high-fidelity structural imaging data, benchtop biomechanical studies, and innovative computational tools.
-We use these models to understated multiscale and time-course remodeling processes involved in SHDs, with the ultimate goal of building translational tools to individualize diagnosis, pharmaceutical treatments and surgical interventions.
+We use these models to understand multiscale and time-course remodeling processes involved in SHDs, with the ultimate goal of building translational tools to individualize diagnosis, pharmaceutical treatments and surgical interventions.

-These integrated models establish the critical link between the structural remodeling (ranging from protein to organ) and cardiovascular function, thus offering a powerful platform to optimize therapies based on the prediction of the interplay between remodeling, function, and intervention.
+These integrated models establish the critical link between structural remodeling (ranging from protein to organ) and cardiovascular function, thus offering a powerful platform to optimize therapies based on the prediction of the interplay between remodeling, function, and intervention.

 As part of a multidisciplinary team approach, we are working with collaborators in Texas Heart Institute at Houston, Brown University, Emory, and others.
 Our approach originates from critical clinical needs to create minimally-invasive and personalized therapies and aims to make a significant impact on cardiovascular public health.